-Service Seminar (0) Within their first two semesters at Simpson University students will complete Service Seminar, a one-semester/non-credit graduation requirement for all traditional undergraduate students.
-This course has three basic components: (a) A minimum of 30 hours of service at an approved off-campus service site (church, a para-church organization, or an outreach-oriented organization), (b) A mentoring relationship provided by the place of service.
-The mentor and the student are required to meet at least five times throughout the semester, and (c) Required class time, which consists of weekly class, assigned readings, and reflection papers.
+Service Seminar (0, Fall & Spring) Simpson University students will complete Service Seminar, a one-semester/noncredit graduation requirement for all traditional undergraduate students.
+This course has three basic components: (a) A minimum of 30 hours of service at an approved off-campus service site (church, a para-church organization, or an outreach-oriented organization) with a focus on education, Christian ministry, or homelessness, (b) A mentoring relationship provided by the place of service.
+The mentor and the student are required to meet at least five times throughout the semester, and (c) Required class times and assignments, which consists of a few classes during the semester, assigned readings, hour sheets, Day of Service and Community Fair attendance, and reflection papers.

-Student Leadership Seminar (1, Fall and Spring) A course designed to train student leaders in the biblical foundations of leadership, practical skills for leadership, and principles for managing the responsibilities of a leader.
+Student Leadership Seminar (1, Fall & Spring) A course designed to train student leaders in the biblical foundations of leadership, practical skills for leadership, and principles for managing the responsibilities of a leader.